The Prisoner

-The Prisoner is a 1967 British television series about an unnamed British intelligence agent who is abducted and imprisoned in a mysterious coastal village, where his captors designate him as Number Six and try to find out why he abruptly resigned from his job.
-Patrick McGoohan played the lead role as Number Six.
-The series was created by McGoohan with possible contributions from George Markstein.
-Episode plots have elements of science fiction, allegory, and psychological drama, as well as spy fiction.
+The Prisoner is a British television series created by Patrick McGoohan, who stars as Number Six, a nameless British intelligence agent who is abducted and imprisoned in a mysterious coastal village after resigning from his position.
+The allegorical plotlines of the series contain elements of science fiction, psychological drama, and spy fiction.
 It was produced by Everyman Films for distribution by Lew Grade's ITC Entertainment.

-A single series of 17 episodes was filmed between September 1966 and January 1968, with exterior location filming in Portmeirion, Wales.
-Interior scenes were filmed at MGM-British Studios in Borehamwood, north of London.
-The series was first broadcast in Canada beginning on 5 September 1967, in the UK on 29 September 1967, and in the US on 1 June 1968.
-Although the show was sold as a thriller in the mould of the previous series starring McGoohan, Danger Man, its combination of 1960s countercultural themes and surrealistic setting had a far-reaching influence on science fiction and fantasy TV programming, and on narrative popular culture in general.
-Since its initial screening, the series has developed a cult following.
+A single series of 17 episodes was filmed between September 1966 and January 1968, with exterior location filming primarily taking place in the Welsh seaside village of Portmeirion.
+Interiors were filmed at MGM-British Studios in Borehamwood, Hertfordshire.
+The series was first broadcast in Canada beginning on 5 September 1967, in the UK on 29 September 1967, and in the United States on 1 June 1968.

+Although the show was sold as a thriller in the mould of Danger Man, McGoohan's previous series, its surreal and Kafkaesque setting and reflection of concerns of the 1960s counterculture have had a far-reaching influence on popular culture and the series ultimately developed a cult following.